iakshayvj/iakshayvj/README.md

-# 👋 Hey, I'm Akshay Joshi
+# 👋 Hey, I'm Akshay

 ### 🚀 What I Do
 - **Product Manager @ [Setu](https://setu.co)**: Leading all things **Payment Products**, building payments infrastructure for the billions.